dmg85/terminal-commands/README.md

 ## Searching tools :mag:

-* `grep` command search for an specific line or pattern in a file, you should specify the line you are looking for inside double      quotes like this:
+* `grep` command search for a specific line or pattern in a file, you should specify the line you are looking for inside double      quotes like this:

 >![Screen Shot 2023-05-20 at 7 46 17 PM](https://github.com/dmg85/terminal-commands/assets/69224630/ee4a3a16-0e4c-4444-955b-8a5e915b0f51)